Barbour Supply Chain Code of Conduct

 5. Wages and Benefits – employers shall compensate workers for all work completed, to at least the minimum wage as required by law, or the prevailing industry wage if identified, with all legally-required benefits, maintaining equal compensation.
 Employers shall provide written and understandable compensation information prior to hiring, which shall be delivered upon during the full duration of employment without lowering, with payslips for every pay period, explained verbally to illiterate workers.
 There shall be no unlawful deduction of workers’ wages, and workers shall be informed in advance for all legitimate wage deductions, but there shall be no deductions for disciplinary purposes.
 There shall be no false apprenticeships to coerce workers into low wage employment.

 6. Working hours shall not be excessive – working hours must comply with national standards or as collectively bargained, and shall not regularly exceed 48 per week, to the maximum of 60 hours in any seven day period.
 All overtime shall be voluntary, and at minimum, there shall be one day off in seven (or two days off in fourteen, where prescribed or allowed by law).
-Overtime hours shall be compensated not below legal hourly or overtime rate, but recommended by the ETI at minimum 125%.
+Overtime hours shall be compensated not below legal hourly or overtime rate.

 7. No discrimination – all employment decisions and protections shall demonstrate respect and equality towards workers, and shall not be based on race, caste, national or social origin or societal position, religion, age, disability or health status, gender, marital or maternal/paternal status, sexual orientation, union membership or political affiliation.